 Charly is the co-founder of Muzique and also a chief advisor to the company.
 He has a background in financing and accounting.
 He is a professional music producer and has produced for many local well-known artists.
 His passion and goal with Muzique is to help others in all ways possible and to watch therapists, instructors, and clients succeed and thrive through the creative arts.

-Jesse Asch, MS, MT-BC, is a professionally credentialed, board-certified music therapist.
+Jesse Asch-Ortiz, MS, MT-BC, is a professionally credentialed, board-certified music therapist.
 Jesse received his Bachelors of Music in Music Therapy from Temple University and his Masters of Science in Music Therapy from Molloy College.
 Jesse has also completed post-graduate training in Nordoff-Robbins Music Therapy, specializing in techniques and philosophies of clinical improvisation and music-centered approaches.
 He has presented internationally on work within music-centered music therapy and the DIRFloortime® models.
 Jesse works with children to adults with varying developmental, social-emotional, and mental health challenges, as means to allowing individuals greater access to health and wellness, engagement with social interactions and life processes.

 Nancy Bello - Music Instructor - Elmer, NJ

 Nancy has her Bachelor’s Degree in Music and has been teaching privately for over 30 years.
 She has

 taught age ranges from four to 80 years old in both group/school/private lessons.
 She has taught most

 band instruments, piano and French horn.
 She has extensive experience working with special needs

 students of varying degrees.
 She currently is the Director of Music for The Off Broad Street Players at